Popcodesgithub/Assignments-SQL-JS-APIs/Assignment4 - API/README.md

 </figure>

 ## Example of how to delete an exsiting review from the table using postman
-* Open postman and select new HTTP request, ensure the request type is 'DELETE'
+* Open postman and select new HTTP request, ensure the request type is 'DELETE', add your URL fot the local host e.g. "localhost:3000/REVIEWS".
 * This query allows you to delete all posts made by one person, by selecting a persons full name.
     * Be aware, ALL reviews related to that person will be deleted.
       See the example in the figure below for clarificaiton on how to enter the full name correctly.